 4) The Seller shall not be liable for any interruption of the delivery of paid services by the Operator due to the Buyer's delay in payment or if there have been changes in the Buyer's personal or payment disposition of which the Seller was not informed in time (e.g. expiry or issuance of a new payment card with new data, etc.).

 1) According to Act No. 634/1992 Coll., on Consumer Protection, as amended, the buyer-consumer has the right to an out-of-court settlement of a consumer dispute arising from a purchase contract or a contract for the provision of services.

-2) The Czech Trade Inspection Authority, with its registered office at Štěpánská 567/15, 120 00 Prague 2, ID No.: 000 20 869, internet address: https://adr.coi.cz/cs, is competent for out-of-court settlement of consumer disputes arising from a purchase contract.
-The online dispute resolution platform located at http://ec.europa.eu/consumers/odr can be used to resolve disputes between the seller and the buyer under the purchase contract.
+2) The Czech Trade Inspection, with registered office at Štěpánská 567/15, 120 00 Prague 2, ID number: 000 20 869, internet address: https://adr.coi.cz/cs, is responsible for the out-of-court settlement of consumer disputes arising from the purchase contract.
+The online dispute resolution platform located at http://ec.europa.eu/consumers/odr can be used to resolve disputes between the seller and the buyer from the purchase contract.